electron-elements/send-feedback/docs/customizing.md

 # customizing

 This documentation section will guide you through the process, of how to customize the `<send-feedback>` element.
 The one of the great feature of custom elements.

+### Customize the design
+There are two was to provide custom css.
+Through a css file or by directly providing css.
+Set the `customStylesheet` to the link of the stylesheet to use it.
+You can also set the `customStyles` to css you want, for example, `sendFeedback.customStyle = ':host { padding: 10px; }'`.

 ### Title